wusung/LunarSocket/README.md

 $ npm run build # Build the project
 ```

-# Configuration
+# 🔧 Configuration

 Open the `config.example.jsonc` file and edit the values
 Once you have edited the file save it as `config.json` and start the server.

 ## Database

-There's two types of databases available:
+There are a few types of databases available:

 - `instanceStorage` - Stores the data in the Lunar Socket instance which means that the data will be deleted when the server is restarted/stopped/updated.
-- `mango` - Stores the data in a MongoDB database.
+- `mongo` - Stores the data in a MongoDB database.
+- `fileStorage` - Stores the data in the provided json file.

-# Start the server
+# 🚀 Start the server

 ```bash
 $ npm start